zhiroul2/HerStoryWeCreate/README.md

 Github page:

-This is our open-source knowledge base,which allows and encourages all of our members to contirbute.
+This is our open-source knowledge base,which allows and encourages all of our members to contribute.
 There will be a folder which contains specific content about the knowledge base we want to create.
 You are encouraged to give out comments,reviews and contribute to our repository by following correct guidelines.